norbelcasasmurillo/osticket-prereqs/README.md

 <h4>Sidenotes:</h4>

 - The screenshots shown below are from Windows 10 (what I used for my personal computer and VM)
-- Your computer can use any operating system
+- Your personal computer can use any operating system

 <h2>Video Demonstration</h2>